microsoft/aitour-building-copilots-with-copilot-studio/session-delivery-resources/README.md

 > **What's Here?** Pre-delivery preparation, stage ready videos

 Detailed explanations of each demonstration associated with this presentation can be found in this section.
 There is 1 demo showing how to create a copilot from a template.
-[You can find the demo script in the trainer guide](https://aka.ms/AArxdq6).
+[You can find the demo script in the session delivery guide](https://aka.ms/AArxdq6).